 ADVANCED FINANCIAL ACCOUNTING II

+Credits: 3

+Prerequisite:

+ACCT4206.

+Exclusions:

+Unavailable to students with credit for BUSS426.

 Price level accounting, current value accounting, partnerships, fiduciary accounting, accounting for business in financial difficulties, non-profit and government accounting.

+ACCT4208

 AUDITING

+Credits: 3

+Prerequisite:

 ACCT3207 or permission of the instructor.

+Exclusions:

+Unavailable to students with credit for BUSS427.

 What is the function of auditing in our society?
 Course imparts answers to this question by describing professional standards and ethics, legal liability, planning and conducting audits with an emphasis on the importance of internal control and the meaning behind the auditor's report.
 Presentations and participation are integral parts of the course.

+ACCT4209

 TAXATION I

+Credits: 3

+Prerequisite:

+ACCT1204.

+Exclusions:

+Unavailable to students with credit for BUSS451.

 Examines the Canadian tax system with emphasis on the determination of personal income tax utilizing computer software tax packages.